ColeTownsend/Meeet-Blog/_posts/2014-08-02-weekend-update.md

 <hr>

 <h3>Fresh Blog</h3>
-We have a fresh blog where we will post updates, keep track of feature requests (eventually), and post the top cuts from Meeet.
+We have a new blog where we will post updates, keep track of feature requests (eventually), and post the top cuts from Meeet.

 <h3>Autolinking in Project Descriptions</h3>
 Now if you have some sort of working URL in the description, it'll be blue and clickable.
 Neato!